Lilly7084/ProjectOrganizer/README.md

 A custom project organizer with dependency checking.

-This project was started by a friend (@Olliroxx), but I decided to take it from their list (since they already had plenty of unfinished projects).
+This project was started by a friend (@GenericNerdyUsername), but I decided to take it from their list (since they already had plenty of unfinished projects).
 The `projects.json` file, which currently contains an example project tree, has been preserved from their version, but the source code has been rebuilt from scratch.